-Here is a collection of other Japanese language data points and tips to help you on your global journey:
+Here is a collection of Japanese demographic data points, as well as more language and translation tips, to help you on your global journey:

 - Mind your manners.
+Irrespective of how well you speak Japanese, politeness, sensitivity and good manners are the pillars of Japanese etiquette.
+Some business scenarios in Japan will be more formal than in Europe or America and in a business meeting, silence is valued over too much talking.
 Japanese has an extensive grammatical system to express politeness and formality.
 The Japanese language can express differing levels in social status, which are determined by a variety of factors including job, age or experience.

 - Clinical trial locations.
-As of April 2017, there were 4,574 clinical studies being conducted in Japan.
-For a region-by-region breakdown, visit www.clinicaltrials.gov.
+As of April 2018, there were 1,682 active clinical studies recruiting patients for trials in For a region-by-region breakdown and therapy details, visit www.clinicaltrials.gov

 - Aging population.
 Japan has the third longest life expectancy in the world with men living to 81 years old and women living to almost 88 years old.
 Twenty-one percent of the Japanese population is elderly (over the age of 65), the highest proportion in the world.
 Recently, the Japan Gerontological Society and the Japan Geriatrics Society, stated the definition of elderly should be used for people who are at least 75, rather than 65.
 They also propose a new term for those 90 and over: “superelderly.”